AggieSportsAnalytics/CourtCheck/README.md

 #### i.
 Extracting Key Points from the Model

 The court detection model `(court_predictor)` outputs instances that include predicted key points.
 These key points are stored in an array where each element corresponds to a specific point on the court, identified by its (x, y) coordinates.
+The described code snippets below are from `court_detection.py`.

 Here's how the key points are extracted:
 ```